etolo/lectures/Projects.md

 # Projects

-Here you'll find references to various resources such as research papers and blogs that may provide an inspiration for course project topics.
+Here you'll find references to various resources such as research papers and blogs that may inspire choice of your course project topic.

 More to be added soon.